cse110-sp25-group-10/cse110-sp25-group10/admin/meetings/Meeting_Minutes_05_15.md

   - Showed sketch of UI
 - Ryan Kung:
   - Added guidelines for HTML, CSS, and JS
-- Alex Pan
+- Alex Pan and Nicholas Nurwinata:
-  - Wor on pull request basic pipeline
+  - Basic pipline stuff with ESLint and human code review and answered questions anyone had about it
-- Fong Lin
+- Fong Lin and Taha Qamar:
-  - Made JS for basic card creation logics and flipping, also included the voice playback
+  - Made JS for basic card creation logics and flipping
-- Johnson Chung and Branden Sioson
+- Johnson Chung and Branden Sioson:
   - Waiting to be able to test

 ### Features We Want To Work On And Finish By End Of Sprint